Commitment to protecting your personal data

 We share limited information with:

-- Clinical Laboratories: For diagnostic test processing
+- Clinical laboratories: For diagnostic test processing

-- Imaging Centers: For specialized radiological studies
+- Imaging centers: For specialized radiological studies

-- Medical Specialists: For referrals and consultations
+- Medical specialists: For consultations and referrals

-- Insurance Companies: For authorization and reimbursements
+- Insurance companies: For authorization and reimbursements

 - Pharmacies: For medication dispensing

-- Health Authorities: For mandatory reports
+- Health authorities: For mandatory reports

-Protection Guarantees
+Protection guarantees

 All third parties must comply with:

-- Confidentiality Contracts: Binding protection agreements
+- Confidentiality contracts: Binding protection agreements

-- Specific Purposes: Limited to medical purposes
+- Specific purposes: Use limited to medical purposes

-- Security Measures: Equivalent protection standards
+- Security measures: Equivalent protection standards

-- Regular Audits: Compliance supervision
+- Regular audits: Compliance supervision

-- Time Limitation: Access for determined periods
+- Time limitation: Access for determined time

-- Minimization Principle: Only strictly necessary data
+- Minimization principle: Only strictly necessary data

 - Detailed explanation of data processing

-- Document translation when needed
+- Document translation when necessary

 - Clarification about legal differences between countries